Published 15th February 2023

 Products are the driving force of web3.
 Yet a lot of creators seem to be just following web2 UX patterns – others don’t seem to be considering UX at all!

-But seeing as we’re dealing with users that are interacting with technology for the first time, new UX patterns are needed at times.
+But seeing as we’re often dealing with users who are interacting with new technology for the first time, new UX patterns are needed.

-At the same time, some users have been using blockchain technology since its emergence and are more than comfortable with its highly complex capabilities such as staking, liquidity providing and so on.
+At the same time, other users have been using blockchain technology since its emergence and are more than comfortable with its highly complex capabilities such as staking, liquidity providing and so on.

 The challenges for UX/UI designers are to find ways to walk users through a new experience, make an unfamiliar experience seem like a familiar one and find ways to meet users where they’re at in relation to their experience level.